hapax/hapax.github.io/research.md

 ### What do I do?

-I work on string theory and quantum gravity, with a particular focus on the AdS/CFT correspondence.
+I study string theory and quantum gravity, with a particular focus on the AdS/CFT correspondence.
 This is the crazy-sounding (but extremely well-tested) proposition that quantum gravity in (*d*+1)-dimensional, saddle-shaped space is exactly